OpenDataHack2018org/grib2json/README.md

 # GRIB to JSON converter

-This project makes use of AWS Lambda and API Gateway to convert GRIB files to JSON
+This project makes use of AWS Lambda and API Gateway to convert GRIB files to JSON in order to make CDS data accessible from the browser

 ## How to use it: